RaviKumar-codes/PorfolioProject/README.md

 # Portfolio Project

-This is a portfolio website built using React, Material UI, and Joy UI.
-It showcases personal projects, social profiles, academic background, and a downloadable resume.
+This is a portfolio website built using React and  Material UI.
+It showcases personal projects, social profiles and academic background.

 ## Table of Contents